Sky News Australia quits TikTok, says security risks 'too great' for media – KION546

 Experts say the security fears behind the recent government bans, while serious, currently appear to reflect only the potential for TikTok to be used for foreign intelligence, not that it has been.
 There is still no public evidence the Chinese government has actually spied on people through TikTok.

-Sky News Australia is owned by Rupert Murdoch’s News Corporation, and is a separate entity to UK broadcaster Sky News, which is owned by Sky Group, a division of US conglomerate Comcast.
+Sky News Australia is owned by Rupert Murdoch’s News Corp, and is a separate entity to UK broadcaster Sky News, which is owned by Sky Group, a division of US conglomerate Comcast.

 Last year, TikTok’s owner ByteDance admitted that four employees had improperly accessed personal data of two journalists from the Financial Times and BuzzFeed.